Steven Kwan Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in the league.

-- The Red Sox's 5.13 team ERA ranks 27th across all league pitching staffs.
+- The Red Sox have a 5.13 team ERA that ranks 26th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 36 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- The Red Sox give up the fifth-most home runs in baseball (38 total, 1.4 per game).

-- The Red Sox will send Pivetta (1-1) out to make his fifth start of the season.
-He is 1-1 with a 4.58 ERA and 23 strikeouts through 19 2/3 innings pitched.
+- Bello (0-1) gets the starting nod for the Red Sox, his third this season.

 © 2023 Data Skrive.
 All rights reserved.